Afrikaner cattle: History

+Characteristics

 Afrikaners are usually deep red.
 They have the small cervical-thoracic hump typical of Sanga cattle.

-The Afrikaner is a well-muscled breed, with long legs and a shallow body.
-They have long, lateral horns that turn upwards, although these are often polled in commercial operations.
-Bulls weigh 820–1,090 kg, and cows weigh 450–600 kg.
+The Afrikaner is a well-muscled animal, with long legs and a shallow body.
+The horns are long and lateral, variable in both shape and placement; there is a polled variant.
+Average weights are variously reported at 745 kg or 955 kg for bulls, and at 525 kg or 640 kg for cows; bulls may grow to over 1100 kg, and cows to more than 800 kg.
+Average heights at the withers are 143 cm and 115 cm respectively.

 The legs are slightly sickle shaped.
 They have good resistance to tick-borne diseases.
 They are well adapted to the local hot, arid conditions, as the sweat glands in their skin are more active than those of taurine cattle.
 This makes them more tolerant of heat than European breeds.
 They are more economical to keep, and a greater number of Afrikaners can be kept on the same plot of land as European cattle.
 They have a good temperament and are easy to handle.

 Afrikaners have good fertility, and can continue to calve over the age of 16 years, with records showing cows calving at 21.
 The cows are very maternal, and one female will often care for a number of calves while their mothers graze elsewhere.
 They have few calving problems, due to the structure of their hindquarters and small calf sizes (30–35 kg).
 They have a low calf mortality rate.

 There is a medium to high degree of genetic variation within this breed with a low inbreeding coefficient, despite the historic decline in numbers.